Smallkloon/Ultrakill-Reprise/README.txt

 (If you need to install the dll manually, throw it into ...\BepInEx\plugins\EternalsTeam-AngryLevelLoader\AngryLevelLoader\Scripts)
 (C:\Users\USER\AppData\Roaming\r2modmanPlus-local\ULTRAKILL\profiles\Default\BepInEx\plugins\EternalsTeam-AngryLevelLoader\AngryLevelLoader\Scripts for r2modman, for example)

 Select "ULTRAKILL /// REPRISE"

 Notes:

-1-R nomo% and nomow% does not work in Angry.
-You must manually enable the "Disable Enemy Spawns" cheat.
 Playing a level for the first time will prompt you to download a utilities script, allow download and proceed.